TheProfessorsLab/Oracle-VocalAI-Interface-DISCONTINUED/README.md

 # Oracle-VocalAI-Interface
 A custom version of J.A.R.V.I.S. made to be A personal digital assistant with custom commands & responses and web integration with google, Microsoft, and WolframAlpha.

-you can customize the interface using the configuration file: configuration.confg
+you can customize the interface using the configuration file: configuration.xml

 commands are in the command.txt file. you can add your own commands in this file to add your own custom functionality.